 Pistou can serve as a sauce for dishes like pastas, baked chicken, or with a side of steak.
 It can be a bit strong for fish dishes as it can overwhelm them, so use in moderation.

 What drinks to serve with it?

-Yes, pistou sauce can easily be kept in a refrigerator.
+Yes, pistou sauce can easily be kept in a refrigerator or in the freezer.
 Use virgin olive oil if you intend to freeze it, and do not add any cheese.

 - 2 cloves of crushed garlic

 - 9 cl 1/3 cup of olive oil

 - 2 big bouquets of basil leaves torn into pieces (2 cups)

 - Optional 1 soup spoon of shredded parmesan